Champii/Nodulator/README.md

 #### Multi Route Object

-Nodulator provides also a standard route system for lazy : `Nodulator.Route.MultiRoute`.
+Nodulator provides also a standard route system for lazy : `N.Route.MultiRoute`.
 It allows you to handle your resources like its a big collection.
  It setups 5 routes (exemple when attached to a `Players`) :